 - Basilar artery

-- Veins: the cerebellar veins drain into the and the .
+- Veins: the cerebellar veins drain into the transverse sinuses and the superior petrosal sinuses.

-For further information on the effects of cerebellar lesions, see “Clinical features” in.
+For further information on the effects of cerebellar lesions, see “Clinical features” in cerebellar syndromes.

 - Receives afferent inputs from the cerebrum, spinal cord, and vestibular nuclei